 Babies don’t just ride in car seats like precious little angels (but how cute are they when they do!)—they eat, drool, soil their diapers, and throw up in them, too.
 When they get a little older, they spill juice boxes on them, grind cracker dust into the seams, and generally cause mayhem in the back seat of your car.

-But if you can care for your little one(s), you can do anything—including proper car seat cleaning.
+But if you can care for your little one(s), you can do anything—including following proper car seat cleaning techniques.
 Even the least-experienced parent can learn how to get stains out of car seats at home—all you need is time, know-how, and everyday household supplies.
 Let’s get started.

 Before we get into disassembling and deep cleaning your car seat—more on that later—the best case scenario is to remove spills as soon as they happen.
 Spot cleaning your car seat requires far less time and effort than uninstalling, deep-cleaning, and reinstalling it in your vehicle.
 Here’s how to get stains out of car seats.

 Car Seat Deep Clean vs. Spot Treatment